gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-geometry-lathe.md

 {{{example url="../webgl-3d-lathe-step-03.html"}}}

 Notice we get sharp edges where we want them.
-Make the `maxAngle` bigger and you'll see those edges get smoothed out when the neighbooring faces start getting included in the normal calculations.
+Make the `maxAngle` bigger and you'll see those edges get smoothed out when the neighboring faces start getting included in the normal calculations.
 Also try adjusting the `divisions` to something like 5 or 6 then adjust the `maxAngle` until the edges around are hard but the parts you want smooth are still smooth.
 You can also set the `mode` to `lit` to see what the object would look like with lighting, the reason we needed normals.